 - Any additional toppings such as shredded lettuce, avocado, chopped tomato, pico de gallo, cilantro, lime, cotija cheese, etc.

-- Once the tortillas are crisp and beans are warm.
-Top the tortillas first with refried beans, then with black beans.
-Add on additional toppings to taste
+- Once the tortillas are crisp and beans are warm, top the tortillas, first with refried beans, then with black beans.
+Add on additional toppings per your preferences.

 Sweet Potato Risotto